Servants to Asia's Urban Poor

-Servants to Asia’s Urban Poor is an international network of Christian communities living and working in the slums of Asia and the West, participating with the poor to bring hope and justice through Jesus Christ.
+Servants to Asia’s Urban Poor is an international network of Christian communities living and working in the slums of Asia, participating with the poor in the hope of seeing those neighbourhoods flourish with peace, love and joy of God's Kingdom.
 Servants is an organic movement, body, family and community, rather than a traditional mission organization, charity, or NGO.

-Servants was established by Viv Grigg, a missionary working in Manila.
-Over twenty-five years ago he became the first missionary in Manila to choose to live in a slum, renting a room in the squatter settlement of Tatalon.
-Now Servants has teams in the Philippines, Cambodia, the UK, Indonesia, Burma, Canada and two Indian cities.
-Servants also has sending offices in North America, Australia, New Zealand, Switzerland, the UK and the Philippines.
+Servants was established by Viv Grigg, a missionary working in Manila in the early 1980s.
+He became the first missionary in Manila to choose to live in a slum, renting a room in the squatter settlement of Tatalon.
+Now Servants has teams in the Philippines, Cambodia, Indonesia, and India.
+Servants also has sending offices in North America, New Zealand, Switzerland, and the Philippines.

 Servants seeks to build partnerships and networks with individuals, churches, NGOs, government agencies and missions who share a similar concern for the urban poor.
 Servants approaches this with sensitivity, listening and learning where God is already at work in people's lives and communities, and then joining him in that work.
 Because Servants live and work with the poor, they have a deeper understanding of the local language and culture.
 Servants recognizes that the poor have resources of their own (such as ideas, skills, and energies) to contribute to transformation, and that true sustainable transformation will only come when these resources have been mobilized.
 Rather than building an institution, Servants aims to raise up local disciples and leaders to equip the body of Christ.

 Five Principles & Five Values

 Servants adheres to five principles and five values.
 The principles are:

-Incarnation - Servants choose to intentionally live among the urban poor, sharing life with them, learning from them, and building relationships with them.
-They seek to discern the best way to live out Jesus love in that context.